seunghee6022/wildfire_analysis/README.md

 # wildfire_analysis

-### wildfire Analysis Challenge: Tell a story about wildfire in an area of my choice.
+### Wildfire Analysis Challenge: Tell a story about wildfire in an area of my choice.

 ### Description
 * Choose any location